-Many activities include additional information sheets or other graphic assets.
+Many activities include additional information sheets or other graphic assets (in this case, challenge cards).
 Depending on your event or setting you may choose to use these more or less.
 They provide additional related content about the hands-on activity for participants and facilitators alike.

 Each activity in the toolkit comes with an activity training video and a science content training: https://vimeopro.com/nisenet/explore-science-earth-space.
-Facilitators can watch these before the event (or even last minute online!)
+Facilitators can watch these before the event (or even last minute, online!)